-

 The Swiss tax year runs from 1 January to 31 December.

-The employee’s personal tax return should normally be filed as of 31 March following the end of the tax year concerned.
-However, the employee’s canton of residence may allow for an extension of the filing deadline beyond 31 March.
+The personal tax return should normally be filed as of 31 March following the end of the tax year concerned.
+Depending on the canton of residence an extension of the filing deadline beyond 31 March is possible.

 Swiss tax residents are subject to federal, cantonal and communal taxes.
 If registering with a religious affiliation for the catholic or protestant church, Swiss residents are required to pay church taxes as well.
 The taxable income is subject to a progressive scale and the tax rate is determined on the basis of the Swiss resident’s worldwide income and net wealth.